emerscong-source/PH-Transfer-Tax/README.md

 - Clean and easy-to-understand logic

 ## Purpose
-This project is part of my learning journey and serves as a sample for job applications.
+This project is part of my learning journey and serves as a sample.